 (a) prevention; education and treatment committee chaired by the Director of the Office of Alcohol and Drug Abuse Prevention, and

 (b) a law enforcement committee.

-The total OADAP Budget for administration, treatment, and prevention services is approximately $25,000,000.00.
-OADAP administers programmatic funding sources that include General and Special State Revenues, Substance Abuse Prevention and Treatment Performance Partnership (SAPTPP) Block Grant, the Strategic Prevention Framework State Incentive Grant, and Social Services Block Grant funds.
+The total DBHS Budget for administration, treatment, and prevention services is approximately $25,000,000.00.
+DBHS administers programmatic funding sources that include General and Special State Revenues, Substance Abuse Prevention and Treatment Performance Partnership (SAPTPP) Block Grant, the Strategic Prevention Framework State Incentive Grant, and Social Services Block Grant funds.